На русском языке

 Main source: Relativistic uniform system

 In the gravitationally-bound uniform system, in the framework of CTG, we managed to calculate precisely the kinetic energy of particles and to find the difference from the classical virial theorem, taking into account the vector pressure field, acceleration field and electromagnetic field.
-[37] In particular, the ratio of the kinetic energy to the energy of the forces, acting on the particles, turned out to be equal to 0.6 instead of 0.5 in the classical case.
-Moreover, it was proved that in the equation of motion the material derivative should be used, because the velocity turned out to be the function of spatial coordinates.
+[46] In particular, the ratio of the kinetic energy to the energy of the forces, acting on the particles, turned out to be equal to 0.6 instead of 0.5 in the classical case.
+Moreover, it was proved that in the equation of motion the material derivative should be used, because the velocity of typical particles turned out to be the function of spatial coordinates.

 An analysis of the integral theorem of generalized virial allows us to find formulas for the radial component of the velocity of typical particles of the system and for their root-mean-square speed, without using the notion of temperature.
 [47] The relation between the theorem and the cosmological constant, characterizing the physical system under consideration, is shown.
 The difference is explained between the kinetic energy and the energy of motion, the value of which is equal to half the sum of the Lagrangian and the Hamiltonian.